-The healthy hemp is a female plant that provides better sources of nutrients.
-The marijuana, on the other hand, is not grown with therapeutic characteristics and are supposed to be “male” plants.
-Despite many debates about the safety in the use of this plant, many industries still believe that the Cannabis plant will turn out to be highly useful when the production is properly regulated.
+Healthy hemp is a female plant that provides better sources of nutrients.
+Marijuana, on the other hand, is not grown with therapeutic characteristics and is supposed to be “male” plants.
+Despite many debates about the safety in the use of this plant, many industries still believe that the Cannabis plant will turn out to be highly useful when the product is properly regulated.

 How it Works